-Use of the GHG Protocol (and related Aluminium tools for Aluminium specific process emissions calculations) is recommended.
+Use of the IAI Good Practice for Calculation of Primary Aluminium and Precursor Product Carbon Footprints v2.0 (2021) is recommended.
 The use of alternative methods, whilst not recommended, is still provided for under the criterion.
 This provides a level of flexibility for situations where an Entity is required to report using a specific method under Applicable Law.
 In such cases, consistency with the GHG Protocol is advised, ensuring that any Material differences in method are clearly explained, and presented in conjunction with the data.

-Mine to Metal Emissions include GHG Protocol Scope 1, 2 and 3 GHG emissions, categories 1, 3 and 4, or equivalent, measured at the Smelter Casthouse.
+As per IAI Good Practice, Mine to Metal Emissions include GHG Protocol Scope 1, 2 and upstream Scope 3 GHG emissions, measured at the Smelter Casthouse.